This Is How Often You Should Really Wash Your Linen

 A recent study discovered that synthetic and feather-filled pillows between 1.5 and 20 years old can contain around four to 17 different species of fungus.

-So how often should we be washing our bed linen?
-Sheets should be washed once a week on to ensure you’re saying a final adios to all your little bacteria friends.
-We know what you’re thinking; leaving your sheets for longer than a week essentially means you’re getting cosy with shed loads of bacteria and dead skin cells, but washing your linen weekly is going to wear it out — meaning you’ll probably need to replace it more often.
+So, how often should we be washing our bed linen?
+According to CNN, sheets should be washed once a week on a hot temperature setting (and then dried on a hot setting, too) to ensure you’re saying a final adios to all your little bacteria friends.
+We know what you’re thinking; leaving your sheets for longer than a week essentially means you’re getting cosy with shed loads of bacteria and dead skin cells, but washing your linen weekly is going to wear it out - meaning you’ll probably need to replace it more often.

 The solution here?
 Choosing quality bed linen that’s both comfortable and very durable.
 100% Pure French Flax Linen bedding is the perfect option.
 The fabric actually becomes softer and more cosy with every wash - no fraying here.
 It also has moisture wicking properties which means those gallons of sweat you produce every year (*shudders*) aren’t going to linger in your sheets for long.